 The purpose of these inventories is to gather accurate information that can be used to manage our community forest and prioritize tree maintenance needs.
-If you’re interested in volunteering next year, sign up for our newsletter to get notified.

 In an effort to quantify the temperature difference underneath an urban tree compared to direct sunlight we have designed a simple experiment that will give us a large amount of data.

 We are seeking volunteers to observe and track the timing of seasonal events in several tree species that are common in the local area.